CreepyCre/_Lib/src/ModConfigApi/index.md

 ## Description

 The ModConfigApi manages mod configs.
 It's only method creates a :link:`ConfigBuilder` that offers methods for building a mod config that is automatically saved into a given file by the ModConfigApi.
+See :link:`ConfigBuilder` for a detailed explanation on the usage.

 ## Methods